TCummings03/Synthetic-Control/README.md

 3. Huber Regression

-⋅⋅⋅Unlike ridge regression, Huber provides a linear loss to samples that are classified as outliers.
+Unlike ridge regression, Huber provides a linear loss to samples that are classified as outliers.
 However, "the loss function is not heavily influenced by the outliers while not completely ignoring their effect." (sklearn).
 After including all of our predictor variables and including outcome lags (1993, 1994, 1996, 1998, 1999, 2000), the HuberRegressor returns a RMSE of 0.060, and a 2 - fold cross validation score of 0.556.
 This low RMSE suggests that the model fits the data well -- let us continue this analysis by looking at a plot of the synthetic control.

 4. Assess pre-treatment fit

-⋅⋅⋅The synthetic control should fit the real Oregon closely during the pretreatment period so it can be used as a control during the post-treatment period.
+The synthetic control should fit the real Oregon closely during the pretreatment period so it can be used as a control during the post-treatment period.
 We can assess the pretreatment period by both looking at the results of the weights and visually asses by plotting the synthetic control and real Oregon during the pretreatment period:

 |index|Oregon|	Synth_Preds|